SirDizzypanda/SirDizzypanda/README.md

 - 👋 Hi, I’m @SirDizzypanda
 - 🌱 I’m currently learning nothing
-- 📫 You Can Reach Me From Discord
+- 📫 You Can Reach Me From Discord(sirdizzypanda)

 <!---
 SirDizzypanda/SirDizzypanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.